Canon imagePROGRAF PRO-300 Printer Review

 Color Gamut

 The Canon PRO-300 has an outstanding color gamut.
-It can reproduce a wide range of colors, and it handles color transitions well, with no banding and minimal grain.
+It can reproduce a wide range of colors and handles color transitions well, with no banding and minimal grain.
 It struggles a little with the very bright, saturated greens, blues, and purples, but it's still better than most general-purpose office and home printers.
+If you want a professional photo printer that prints photos with a wider color gamut on glossy paper, consider the Canon PIXMA PRO-200.

 8.5